dullroar/ten-steps-to-linux-survival/Step09.md

 * [**Arch Linux Wiki**](https://wiki.archlinux.org/) - you may not think
-this would be useful if you are running Debian or Fedora or something else, but remember most *IX systems are all very similar, and often the best documentation on a package or setting something up in Linux is in the Arch wiki.
+this would be useful if you are running Debian or Fedora or something else, but remember most "UNIX" systems are all very similar, and often the best documentation on a package or setting something up in Linux is in the Arch wiki.